burakbaga/fastapi-sqlalchemy/README.md

 # fastapi-sqlalchemy

-Using fast api and sqlalchemy building a simple api.
+A simple api where you can list, add,delete, update students using Fast api and sqlachemy...

  # All Student